iApplePro/macOS-Monterey-Patcher/README.md

 The Patcher is for patching macOS Monterey and it may Work On macOS Big Sur.

 Update1 A User Interface is in development will come out at relese v1.0 or later.

+Update2 You can download the new patcher dmg no user interface.